rishabh9/activator-docker/README.md

 ================
 Activator is the Typesafe Reactive Platform's build and tutorial tool.
 It allows you to easily get started with Play Framework, Akka and Scala.

-This build is configured to use version 1.3.7 of Activator.
+This build is configured to use version 1.3.12 of Activator and Oracle JDK 8.

-For more information, visit [typesafe.com](http://typesafe.com/get-started).

 How to run
 ----------
 First of all, pull the image using

-    [sudo] docker pull jeroenminnaert/activator
+    [sudo] docker pull rishabh9/activator

 Once you have downloaded the image, you can start a new activator container as follows:

-    [sudo] docker run -it --name my_container_name -v /my/activator/app/directory:/home/app -p 9000:9000 jeroenminnaert/activator run
+    [sudo] docker run -it --name my_container_name -v /my/source/directory:/home/app -p 9000:9000 rishabh9/activator run

-This will create a container called 'my_container_name' that runs the code from /my/activator/app/directory.
+This will create a container called 'my_container_name' that runs the code from /my/source/directory.
 You will be able to access the application using port 9000 on your host machine.

 You can replace the 'run' command at the end by any other Activator command such as 'test' or 'ui'.